zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 <a name = "irtcengine"></a>
 ## IRtcEngineForGaming Abstract Class

-### Create an IRtcEngineForGaming Instance
+### Create an Engine Instance

-#### Get an IRtcEngineForGaming Instance (GetEngine)
+#### Get an Engine Instance (GetEngine)

 ```
 public static IRtcEngineForGaming GetEngine (string appId);
 ```

-This method gets an IRtcEngineForGaming instance.
+This method gets an engine instance.
 If none exists, it creates an instance.
-If the method call is successful, it returns the IRtcEngineForGaming instance (not null).
+Once the API is executed successfully, it returns the IRtcEngineForGaming instance (not null).

 <table>
 <colgroup>